marksherriff/vampiregames/syllabus.md

 __Teaching Assistants:__ {% for ta in site.data.tas %} {{ ta.name }}, {% endfor %}

+{: .warning }
+This is a course on VAMPIRES.
+We will be discussing blood, corpses, death, murder, and all the things that make the human race interesting and terrifying!
+If you are concerned the content may disturb you it probably will!

 ## Communication and Logistics

 ### Textbook / Online Coursepack
 {: .no_toc }

 There is no official textbook for the course that you need to purchase.
-We have our own online coursepack using the video content we created during COVID, which is available at [{{ site.data.externallinks.coursepack }}]({{ site.data.externallinks.coursepack }}).
-### Discord
-{: .no_toc }

-We will be using Discord for the following:
+We will make resources available to you during the semester.

-* Online office hours (TAs)
-* Online team meetings and discussions
-* General project / course discussion
-* Off-topic channels for general discussion

-We will not be using Discord for:

-* Long-form project questions / help (use Piazza or go to office hours)
-* Reassessment of graded work (use Gradescope)
-* Direct messaging the staff about code questions, etc. (use Piazza)
-* Direct messaging the faculty about sensitive / grading issues (use private messages in Piazza or email)

-More information about joining our Discord server will be available in Canvas at the start of the semester.

 ### Piazza
 {: .no_toc }